This site requires JavaScript, please enable it in your browser!

 By moobe, with 2 replies.

-Last reply by moobe, over 12 years ago:
+Last reply by moobe, almost 13 years ago:

 Update: Fixed the bug by changing the paint order.
 The problem is that it's very laggy, but there aren't many ways to solve the problem.